 True labor contractions have some definite signs of labor approaching.
 Of course, it’s different for everyone, so let’s read on to see what you should watch for.

-Cliff Notes: TRUE labor contractions from your uterus cause your cervix to open.
+TRUE labor contractions from your uterus cause your cervix to open.
 Contractions prior to that just soften your cervix and prepare it for labor (many call these braxton-hicks contractions) True labor contractions increase in location (more broad across your belly/back), intensity (more painful), and get closer together.
-I can’t recommend this course more to really understand it.

 Labor SOUNDS like it will be really obvious.
 However, a lot of you might wonder as you feel aches and pains if “that” is “it”.
 Towards the end of your pregnancy you will have many contractions and they will likely not be in a regular pattern for a bit.